Table of Content +

 What is the RBI Grade B phase 2 exam pattern?

-The RBI Grade B Phase 2 exam includes 3 papers Economic & Social Issues (ESI), English (Writing Skills), and Finance & Management (FM).
-The exam is conducted online and has both objective and descriptive questions.
+RBI Grade B Phase 2 Exam is the s2nd stage of the selection process.
+It includes 3 papers Economic & Social Issues (ESI), English (Writing Skills), and Finance & Management (FM).
+The exam contains both objective and descriptive questions and carries a total of 300 marks.
+Since Phase 2 marks are counted for the final selection, candidates should focus on scoring well in this stage.

 | Paper | Type | Marks |